Other#

 What are my options moving forward?

-You can migrate to either the Melissa Data Cloud or on-premise solutions.
+You can migrate to either the Melissa Cloud or on-premise solutions.
 Both options will continue to support the Contact Verify functionality within SSIS, ensuring a smooth transition without service interruptions.

 How can I migrate my services?